+.
 The experience in Slovakia and the changes in statutory corporate tax rates was quite similar.
 In 1993, the year of independence and separation from the Czech Republic, the corporate tax rate was 45% but by 2004 and EU membership, the tax rate had been reduced to 19% (IMF).
-The new government in Slovakia in 2012 faced with budget deficits and concerns about meeting Eurozone deficit and debt requirements raised the statutory corporate tax rate to 22%.
-To increase and maintain competitiveness it is evident that both countries adjusted their tax rates similarly to be more attractive to foreign investors regionally, in the EU and as competitors in Central Europe...
-It is important to note that during the period of this study economic liberalization domestically and economic openness to Western Europe and the global economy were the dominant factors in the policy environment in both countries since 1993.
+The new government in Slovakia in 2012 faced with budget deficits and concerns about meeting Eurozone deficit and debt requirements raised the statutory corporate tax rate to 22%To increase and maintain competitiveness it is evident that both countries adjusted their tax rates similarly to be more attractive to foreign investors regionally, in the EU and as competitors in Central Europe.
+Other factors which might influence FDI such as existing FDI stock, and infrastructure proxies are not included in this study either due to severe time series data limitations and/or non -quantifiable variables.
+It is important to note that during the period of this study economic liberalization domestically and economic openness to Western Europe and the world were the dominant factors in the policy environment in both countries since 1993.
+In future research, it may be possible to measure some of these factors by more extensive data search and the design of comparative regional variables to capture the potential impact of the policy environment on the allocation of FDI inflows in the European Union.

 In conclusion, traditional classical models of FDI determinants have been adapted to the unique environment and issues which have possibly impacted FDI inflows to Hungary and Slovakia.

-During this research, the author specified and estimated a number of FDI models for Hungary and Slovakia, including a variety of macroeconomic variables that were not constrained by time series data limitations.
+During this research, the author specified and estimated a number of FDI models for Hungary and Slovakia, including a variety of macroeconomic variables, that were not constrained by time series data limitations.
 Using OLS multiple regression and stepwise regression methodology, this paper reports only those models and results that were robust and consistent, produced acceptable regression test statistics, and lead to some interesting and important conclusions regarding FDI in smaller transitioning economies.